John Cohen (baseball): Tenure as athletic director

 Though several sport seasons were cut short in 2019-20 due to COVID-19, Bulldog student-athletes posted many outstanding achievements.
 Football reached a bowl game to conclude the decade as one of only five SEC programs to go to a bowl every season from 2010 to 2019.
 A few months later, MSU made history when it became the first school to sweep all four Mississippi Sports Hall of Fame and Museum awards in the same athletic year for the best player in the state of Mississippi and was on its way to accomplishing the feat again prior to the cancellation of spring sports.
 Baseball finished ranked among the top 10 and saw a program-record three student-athletes picked in the first two rounds of the 2020 MLB First Year Player Draft.
-Women's basketball competed in its fifth-consecutive SEC Tournament title game.
+Women's basketball competed in its fifth consecutive SEC Tournament title game.
 Only Tennessee (1988–92) matches that mark for most consecutive championship game appearances in SEC Tournament history.
 Women's basketball ended the year ranked inside the top 10 of the AP Poll for the fourth year in a row, finishing the season ranked ninth.
 Softball turned in 25 wins which tied for the most in the country and earned its highest final ranking in program history at No. 20.

-Cohen has hired 12 head coaches during his tenure, including Mike Leach who is a two-time national coach of the year, three-time conference coach of the year and the mastermind behind the NCAA record-setting “Air Raid” offense.
+Cohen hired 12 head coaches during his tenure, including Mike Leach who is a two-time national coach of the year, three-time conference coach of the year and the mastermind behind the NCAA record-setting “Air Raid” offense.
 The accomplishments for Leach in his 20 years as a head coach are long and distinguished.
 Leach, a proven winner, has earned 150 career victories, which is tied for the fourth most as an FBS head coach among active coaches.
 He has guided his squads to 18 bowl games, produced seven seasons of at least nine victories and captured two conference division titles.
 Leach is the winningest coach in Texas Tech history and owns school records for bowl appearances at both Texas Tech (10) and Washington State (6).

 Cohen's third athletic year in charge was a historic one.
-MSU captured three SEC team championships during 2018-19 as women's basketball and men's tennis defended their respective crowns.
+MSU captured three SEC team championships during 2018–19 as women's basketball and men's tennis defended their respective crowns.
 Women's basketball also secured its first-ever SEC Tournament championship before going onto an Elite Eight appearance and finishing as high as No. 4 in the national polls.